vedaanty/WP-Reddit-Cross-Poster/README.md

 - **Customizable Post Options**:
   - Post featured images or article links.
   - Include excerpts, custom text, or append a "Read more" link.
   - Option to post excerpts in comments.
+(Helps bypass subreddit spam filters)
 - **Error Handling and Debugging**:
   - Retry mechanisms for transient errors or rate limits.
   - Debug mode for detailed logging.